jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

 - [`@BeforeContainer`](/docs/snapshot/javadoc/net/jqwik/api/lifecycle/BeforeContainer.html):
-  _Static_ methods with this annotation will run exactly once before any property will be executed, even before the first instance of this class will be created.
+  _Static_ methods with this annotation will run exactly once before any property of a container class will be executed, even before the first instance of this class will be created.
 - [`@AfterContainer`](/docs/snapshot/javadoc/net/jqwik/api/lifecycle/AfterContainer.html):
-  _Static_ methods with this annotation will run exactly once before any property will be executed, even before the first instance of this class will be created.
+  _Static_ methods with this annotation will run exactly once after all properties of a container class have run.
 - [`@BeforeProperty`](/docs/snapshot/javadoc/net/jqwik/api/lifecycle/BeforeProperty.html):
   Methods with this annotation will run once before each property or example.
+  `@BeforeExample` is an alias with the same functionality.
 - [`@AfterProperty`](/docs/snapshot/javadoc/net/jqwik/api/lifecycle/AfterProperty.html):
   Methods with this annotation will run once after each property or example.
+  `@AfterExample` is an alias with the same functionality.
 - [`@BeforeTry`](/docs/snapshot/javadoc/net/jqwik/api/lifecycle/BeforeTry.html):
   Methods with this annotation will run once before each try, i.e. execution of a property or example method.